eliaxelang007/Tello-Dart/README.md

-A library that provides a high level way for you to interact with your Tello.
+This packages provides a Dart interface to Ryze Tello drones.

 ## Getting started